onionshare/onionshare/BUILD.md

 ## Mac OS X

 Install Xcode from the Mac App Store.
 Once it's installed, run it for the first time to set it up.
+Also, run this to make sure command line tools are installed: `xcode-select --install`.
+And finally, open Xcode, go to Preferences > Locations, and make sure under Command Line Tools you select an installed version from the dropdown.
+(This is required for installing Qt5.)

-Download and install Python 3.5.2 from https://www.python.org/downloads/release/python-352/ (note that a pyinstaller bug prevents you from using Python 3.6).
-I downloaded `python-3.5.2-macosx10.6.pkg`.
+Download and install Python 3.6.4 from https://www.python.org/downloads/release/python-364/.
+I downloaded `python-3.6.4-macosx10.6.pkg`.

-Download and install Qt 5.7.1 for macOS offline installer from https://www.qt.io/download-open-source/.
-I downloaded `qt-opensource-mac-x64-clang-5.7.1.dmg`.
-(You can skip making an account in the installer.)
+Download and install Qt5 from https://www.qt.io/download-open-source/.
+I downloaded `qt-unified-mac-x64-3.0.2-online.dmg`.
+There's no need to login to a Qt account during installation.
+Make sure you install the latest Qt 5.x.
+I installed Qt 5.10.0 -- all you need is to check `Qt > Qt 5.10.0 > macOS`.

 Now install some python dependencies with pip (note, there's issues building a .app if you install this in a virtualenv):